Aashi-ghub/Aashi-ghub/README.md

 👋 Hi, I'm Aashi

 🌟 About Me
 🎓 B.Tech in AI & ML | 2nd Year
-🚀 Passionate about AI/ML and Web DevelopmenT
+💻 Developer with a passion for solving real-world problems through AI/ML and Web Technologies 🛠️ Constantly building projects, learning new tools, and improving my coding expertise.
-🏆 Active Member of:
+🏆 Member of:

-E-Cell at CGC.
+E-Cell at CGC: Promoting innovation and entrepreneurship.
-GDG Chandigarh (Tech Team).
+GDG Chandigarh (Tech Team): Building and contributing to the tech ecosystem.

 🛠 Tech Stack
 <div align="center">